Back to school with decorated paper lunch bags

 • Paint palette

 Raid your craft stash for paper and paint or markers.
-Go bold with your color combos—”adorable” is more important than “photo-realistic.’
-For our decorated paper lunch bags, we chose a highly appropriate theme: Our Favorite Snacks.
+Go bold with your color combos—adorable is more important than realistic in this case.

 Sketch out your food on the construction paper.
 Best advice: Keep it simple.

-Use a a craft knife to cut the centers out of the pretzels, or gently fold the paper and snip it out with pointy scissors.
+Pro tip: Use a craft knife to cut the centers out of the pretzels, or gently fold the paper and snip it out with pointy scissors.

 The bananas couldn’t be easier.
-Freehand the shapes, cut through a few layers of paper, and add details with markers.
+Freehand the shapes, cut through a few layers of paper to make multiple bananas at once, and add details with markers.